JSischo/bikesharing/README.md

 >This final heatmap reports the number of riders per day of the week broken down by both customer typer and gender.
 The deeper the blue, the higher the number of rides.

 ## Summary
+### The link below will take you to the various analysis graphs that were created and the final Storyboard.
 [link to dashboard](https://public.tableau.com/profile/jeff3975#!/vizhome/JSischo_CitiBike_Challenge/CheckoutTimesforUsers "link to dashboard")

+When looking at the data from the NYC bikesharing data, we can get a sense of what type of user we can target in Des Moines.
+Some of the compelling data gives us the following conclusions and possible assumptions:
+1.